Full-service payroll, built for review

 The correctness report accountants will actually use.

 A payroll register tells you what ran.
-The liability report should show what the business accrued, what was settled, what remains open, and which evidence supports each line when the answer is questioned.
+The liability report shows what the business accrued, what was settled, what remains open, and which evidence supports each line when the answer is questioned.

 CreatedWage, tax, deduction, benefit, reimbursement, and employer liabilities generated by the approved run.